edf-hpc/puppet-hpc/doc/manpages/hpc-config-push.md

     destination = <default directory on central storage>
     mode = <push mode, can be s3 or posix>

-Then it can have an '[s3]' section:
+Optionally, it can include a '[s3]' section:

     [s3]
     access_key = <access key for s3>